 The Contractor shall furnish an ETS for surveillance of the movement and disposition of dredged material during dredging and ocean disposal.
-This ETS shall be established, operated and maintained by the Contractor to continuously track in real-time the horizontal location and draft condition (accuracy± 0.1 foot) of the disposal vessel (hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
+This ETS shall be established, operated and maintained by the Contractor to continuously track in real-time the horizontal location and draft condition of the disposal vessel (hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
 The ETS shall be capable of displaying and recording, in real-time, the disposal vessel's draft, speed, and location.
-Data shall be collected at least every 0.25 nautical mile or every 4 minutes during travel to and from the ODMDS and every twelve seconds or every 30 feet of travel within the ODMDS and while hull status is open.
+The ETS shall continuously track the horizontal location and draft condition of the disposal vessel (i.e., hopper dredge or disposal barge or scow) from the point of dredging to the disposal site and return to the point of dredging.
+Data shall be collected at least every 500 feet during travel to and from the ODMDS and every minute or every 200 feet of travel, whichever is smaller, while approaching within 1,000 feet and within the ODMDS.
+State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees to 6 decimals.
+Westerly longitudes are to be reported as negative.
+Draft readings shall be recorded in feet out to 2 decimals.
+If the Electronic positioning system fails or navigation problems are detected, all disposal operations shall cease until the failure or navigation problems are corrected.

-------[USE LANGUAGE BELOW FOR NON-DQM PROJECTS]------
+-----[USE LANGUAGE BELOW FOR NON-DQM PROJECTS]------